scwood/lurch/README.md

 nl_kripp is playing Hearthstone: Heroes of Warcraft with 13,539 viewers.
 ```

-Streams also provides a shortcut to easily launch a stream with livestreamer
+Streams also provides a shortcut to easily launch a stream with livestreamer.

 ```
 $ streams watch nl_kripp